Askjell

 Askjell Solstrand, also known mononymously as Askjell, is a Norwegian record producer and songwriter, currently based in Bergen, Norway.
-He has grown as an affiliate with acts, including Sigrid, Aurora and Iris.
+He has grown as an affiliate with acts, including Sigrid, Aurora and Iris Caltwait.
 He has also released two extended plays, entitled Requiem and To Be Loved, as a solo artist in 2019.
 His debut album, everything will be ok, was released in 2022.